argoproj/argo-cd/README.md

 * Automated deployment of applications to specified target environments
 * Continuous monitoring of deployed applications
-* Automated or manual syncing of applications to its target state
+* Automated or manual syncing of applications to its desired state
-* Web and CLI based visualization of applications and differences between live vs. target state
+* Web and CLI based visualization of applications and differences between live vs. desired state
 * Rollback/Roll-anywhere to any application state committed in the git repository
+* Health assessment statuses on all components of the application
-* SSO Integration (OIDC, LDAP, SAML 2.0, GitLab, Microsoft, LinkedIn)
+* SSO Integration (OIDC, OAuth2, LDAP, SAML 2.0, GitLab, Microsoft, LinkedIn)
 * Webhook Integration (GitHub, BitBucket, GitLab)
+* PreSync, Sync, PostSync hooks to support complex application rollouts (e.g.blue/green & canary upgrades)

 ## What is ksonnet?